-Now that the remedy window is closed we have moved all McCloud related liabilities for eligible members for the period 2019 to 2022 to the associated legacy schemes.
-This means all McCloud liability are held within the legacy scheme we expect benefits to be paid from.
-This has led to a past service cost of £34m added to the 1987 Scheme and a past service cost of £3m in the 2006 Scheme.
-As these liabilities are no longer held within the 2015 Scheme we have a past service gain of £38m.
+Once the remedy window was closed, all McCloud related liabilities for eligible members for the period 2019 to 2022 were moved to the associated legacy schemes.
+This means all McCloud liabilities are held within the legacy scheme we expect the benefits to be paid from.
+This led to a past service cost of £34m added to the 1987 Scheme and a past service cost of £3m in the 2006 Scheme.
+As these liabilities are no longer held within the 2015 Scheme we had a past service gain of £38m in 2022/23.
+As the 1987 and 2006 schemes are closed for 2023/24, there are no current service costs for either the Police Pension Scheme or the New Police Pension Scheme for this financial year.
+All current service costs are now shown under the reformed scheme.

 The impact of an increase in scheme liabilities arising from McCloud/Sargeant judgement will be measured through the pension valuation process, which determines employer and employee contribution rates.
-The next Police Pension valuation is due to be reported in 2023/24, although this timetable is subject to change.
+The most recent Police Pension valuation was reported in October 2023.